sophiacanja/Dear-Destination-Vacation-App/README.md

 ## Getting Started
 ### Database instance deactivated as of March 31, 2024
 This project relies on an active AWS database that lives in a virtual private cloud.
-This instance has been stopped and deactivated since March 31, 2024.
+Without this instance running, users cannot interact with the app and store their data.

 ### Starting the frontend
 - `npm install i ` to install any absent dependencies/libraries